amolenk/docs/docs/architecture/dapr-for-net-developers/secrects-buildingblock.md

 - GCP Secret Manager
 - HashiCorp Vault

+ > [!IMPORTANT]
-> The environment variables and local file components are only meant for development and not for production workloads.
+ > The environment variables and local file components are only meant for development and not production workloads.

-The following section will show how to configure a secrets management component for your application.
+The following section shows how to configure a secrets management component.

 ### Configuration (TODO Move generic text to getting started)

-You configure a Secrets Management component using a Dapr configuration file.
+You configure a Secrets Management component using a Dapr component configuration file.
 Here you see the structure of a config file:

 ```yaml
 apiVersion: dapr.io/v1alpha1